-FIXCOOR • NFIX optimization with constrained symmetrized coordinates number of constraints relating pairs of coordinates $\bullet$ LA,LB integer sequence number of the two constrained symmetrized coordinates (sequence numbers are read from the output of PRSYMDIR) CA, CB real coefficients multiplying the two coordinates in the linear combination constraint.
+FIXCOOR • NFIX optimization with constrained symmetrized coordinates number of constraints relating pairs of coordinates insert NFIX recordsII $\bullet LA,LB$ integer sequence number of the two constrained symmetrized coordinates (sequence numbers are read from the output of PRSYMDIR) CA,CB real coefficients multiplying the two coordinates in the linear combination constraint.
 If LA=0, the coordinate denoted by the second integer (LB) is kept fixed during the optimization (the coefficients in this case can take any value).